MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ## Display Rules

-The Display rules handling of the sdk has received a major overhaul in v4.
-To simplify editing locations etc.
+The manner in which the SDK handles Display Rules has recieved a major overhaul in V4.
+This is intended to simplify usage, such as editing Display Rules for certain Locations.

 #### V3

 In V3 you would create new DisplayRule objects and add them onto Locations through MapControl.

-Editing a single location:
+##### Editing a single location

 ```java
 LocationDisplayRule singleLocationDisplayRule = new LocationDisplayRule.Builder("singleRule").setVectorDrawableIcon(R.drawable.ic_baseline_air_24).setLabel("single display rule").build();